Joint Polar Satellite System: Satellites

+Suomi National Polar-orbiting Partnership

 The Suomi National Polar-orbiting Partnership (Suomi NPP), previously known as the National Polar-orbiting Operational Environmental Satellite System (NPOESS) Preparatory Project (NPP) and NPP-Bridge, has a nearly identical design as NOAA-20 and shares some ground systems with it but it was not designed as a part of JPSS.
 It was originally proposed as a proof-of-concept satellite, and now supports NOAA and DoD operations.
 Suomi NPP was launched from Vandenberg Air Force Base in California on 28 October 2011 at 09:48 GMT.
 It is the first in-flight use of the JPSS ground system and key sensors which are on NOAA-20 and it served as both risk-reduction and as an early-flight opportunity for the JPSS program.

+Total Solar Irradiance Calibration Transfer Experiment

 In addition, the Total Solar Irradiance (TSI) Calibration Transfer Experiment, which was launched on the U.S. Air Force Space Test Program Satellite-3 (STPSat-3) on November 19, 2013, is an experimental payload under the JPSS system.
-It is an instrument that measures the sun's energy output and was launched as a ride-share opportunity as a way of maintaining the continuity of TSI observations.
+It is an instrument that measures the sun's energy output and was launched as a rideshare opportunity as a way of maintaining the continuity of TSI observations.

+JPSS-1 / NOAA-20

 NOAA-20 (JPSS-1) launched on November 18, 2017.
 NOAA-20 hosts the following instruments: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N, and (5) CERES.

+JPSS-2 / NOAA-21

 NOAA-21 (JPSS-2) launched on November 10, 2022.
 NOAA-21 hosts the following instruments: (1) VIIRS, (2) CrIS, (3) ATMS, and (4) OMPS-N.

+JPSS-4

-JPSS-3 is scheduled to launch in 2027.
-JPSS-3 will carry updated versions of: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N and (5)Libera.
+JPSS-4 is scheduled to launch in 2027.
+JPSS-4 will carry updated versions of: (1) VIIRS, (2) CrIS, (3) ATMS, (4) OMPS-N and (5)Libera.